Kurandur/programming-puzzles/README.md

 cargo run aoc scaffold day <YEAR> <DAY>
 ```

+This will create a subfolder for the day, download the puzzle, convert it to markdown and
-This will create a file with this template:
+create a day file with this template.

 ```rust
 pub fn generator(input: &str) -> String {